mridul037/mridul037/README.md

 **Quote of the hour:**

-The key to keeping software costs down is to write code that is easily modified.
+I think the best way to make JavaScript better would be to make it smaller.
+If we could just get it down to what it does really well and remove the features that add little or no value, it’s actually a better language.

-~ Daniel T. Barry
+~ Douglas Crockford
 <pre>

 </pre>